chili-epfl/chilitags/tools/creator/README.md

 Chilitags Creator
 =================

-`creator` program is used to generate images of Chilitags, to use with your favourite software to print the markers.
+`creator` program is used to generate images of Chilitags, to use with your favourite software to print the tags.
 We first give some guidelines relative to the use of such images to maximize the detection performance.
 We then decribe the few options that can be given to `creator`.